 By: Brittany Racca

-The story begins at the Bayou Teche Museum, where you'll explore the Attakapas and Chitimacha tribes that settled along the banks of the Bayou Teche, learn how the sugar and salt industries transformed the area, and view the late George Rodrigue’s studio just as he left it—including the painting he was working on and the paint-splattered floor.
+The story begins at the Bayou Teche Museum, where you'll discover the Attakapas and Chitimacha tribes that settled along the banks of the Bayou Teche, learn how the sugar and salt industries transformed the area, and view the late George Rodrigue’s studio just as he left it—including the painting he was working on and the paint-splattered floor.

 At Shadows-on-the-Teche, you'll meet the Weeks family, wealthy sugar planters along the Bayou Teche who owned almost 300 enslaved people on the eve of the Civil War.
 Four generations of the family lived in the home from 1834, when construction on the house was completed, to 1958, when William Weeks Hall donated the house, gardens, original furniture, and over 17,000 documents to the National Trust for Historic Preservation.
+Explore the site's history through the eyes of two women—Mary Weeks, who took over the sugar plantation’s operation after the death of her husband; and Louisa Bryant, the enslaved housekeeper who managed the day-to-day at Shadows.

 Engage your senses on a visit to Conrad Rice Mill, the oldest operating rice mill in the county.
 Hear the sounds of the machines as the rice is processed, feel the bran removed in processing, and taste one of the mill's many products at the Konriko Company Store.